 Oracle Linux, which powers Oracle Cloud and Oracle Exadata, provides OpenSSL as a core system library used by hundreds of business applications.

 Both Oracle Jipher and Oracle Linux will leverage OpenSSL 3.5, which introduces support for ML-KEM (for use in TLS 1.3 and other protocols), ML-DSA, and SLH-DSA.
 The post-quantum cryptography capabilities will be made available in Oracle Jipher as soon as they are FIPS validated.
-Oracle Linux will offer OpenSSL 3.5 with PQC supported in Oracle Linux 9.7 and Oracle Linux 10.1 releases.
+Oracle Linux already offers OpenSSL 3.5 with PQC supported in Oracle Linux 9.7 and Oracle Linux 10.1 releases.

 Recommendations to Oracle customers: Preparing for post quantum cryptography.